Riggzy/Wc.py/README.txt

 ## History

+26/04/2011: Fixed the copyright dedication in the help message - the script is indeed dedicated to the Public Domain.
+Also, the `default_threshold` is now 2 days, to avoid an issue where writing past midnight resulted in files being ignored when the script is run.

 25/04/2011: Added the `init` option to create the `.wordcount` file, so other people can finally use this script.
 D'oh.
 Also added a built-in `help` command that prints usage instructions, and fixed some of the phrasing in printed messages.

 ## Setup